enginebai/Algorithms/topics/array.md

 ## Tips for [Problem Solving](./leetcode-solutions.md#array)
 * Mind the bound or size of array.
 Think about empty array or with few element (1, 2, or less than the problem requirement).
-* Think about the case that the array with the duplicate or repeated element.
 * Is the array sorted (partially)?
 Yes, try *binary search*.
 No, try to sort first?
-* *Two pointers* or *sliding window* techniques.
 * Swap or ignore element (only take the element met the requirement)
 * We can iterate array from left to right, also from *right to left*.
 * `O(n)` time complexity **doesn't** mean you can only iterate the array **once**.
 Iterate the array several times might help solve the problem, for example, pre-computation (iterate array at least one time first) using hashing might be useful.